klippa-app/react-native-klippa-scanner-sdk/README.md

   // Whether the MultipleDocuments option was turned on, so you can save it as default.
   "MultipleDocuments": true,

-  // Whether the Crop option was turned on, so you can save it as default.
+  // Whether the Crop option was turned on, so you can save it as default (Android only).
   "Crop": true,

-  // What color option was used, so you can save it as default.
+  // What color option was used, so you can save it as default (Android only).
   "Color": "original",

   // An array of images.